potterLim/baekjoon/README.md

 ## Introduction

 This repository is dedicated to solving problems from the Baekjoon Online Judge (BOJ) and uploading the solutions.
-It was created on May 19, 2022, with the goal of regularly solving BOJ problems and maintaining a record of the solutions.
+It was created with the goal of regularly solving BOJ problems and maintaining a record of the solutions.

 ## Repository Structure